George W. Stearns High School: Athletics

-Some students from Schenck High School in East Millinocket play in the Stearns football.
+Some students from Schenck High School in the neighboring town of East Millinocket play in the Stearns football.
 Some Stearns students also play sports at Schenck as well, soccer (men's and women's) in the Fall, and tennis in the Spring.

 Basketball

 Stearns High School has a rich basketball history with notable achievements in both state and regional competitions, as well as several players who have been recognized for their outstanding performances.

 The boys' basketball team has had significant success in state championships, particularly during the 1960s.
 Their games with the Morse High School team during the Class A State Championship are remembered to this day as Morse won the state championship while Stearns defeated Morse High School in a New England Championship game held at the Boston Garden, securing the title in a dramatic fashion.

 For the Stearns High School boys' basketball state championship teams of 1964, 1965, 1968, and 1970, notable players include Terry Carr, who was instrumental during the 1963 season and contributed significantly to the culture of success that carried into the subsequent championship years.
 Carr's performance and leadership undoubtedly influenced these teams during his tenure and beyond, setting a standard and a strong foundation for Stearns' basketball program.

 Terry Carr is one of Stearns' most famous players, contributing significantly to the team's success during his time.
 Carr was a standout player who was recognized with All-Maine honors and later had a successful college basketball career at the University of Maine.
 His performances in high school included leading his team to multiple undefeated seasons and a memorable run in the New England tournament.

 Another notable player, Jon MacDonald, was recognized for his skills on the court with All-State and All-New England honors.
 MacDonald played a key role in Stearns' success in the early 1960s and later played for the University of Maryland.

 For detailed listings of state championship games and outcomes across different classes, you can refer to the Maine Basketball Hall of Fame, which provides comprehensive records of these events.

 These highlights from Stearns High School's basketball history illustrate the school's contributions to Maine's high school basketball.

 Stearns High School girls’ basketball team has had its share of success, with state championships captured in the years 1988, and 1996.
 These victories highlight significant achievements and notable periods in the program’s history.